vswami78/elite-workspace/ELITE_WORKSPACE.md

 - **Fail Fast:** If a condition is met that should never happen, the system should crash immediately (Assertions).
 - **Static > Dynamic:** Prefer compile-time checks and static allocations over runtime complexity.
 - **No Magic:** Avoid abstractions that obscure what is actually happening.
+- **Hardware-Level Integrity:** Never rely solely on application-level validation.
+Enforce critical invariants (like enum ranges and required fields) at the storage layer using `CHECK` constraints and `NOT NULL` directives.

+## 💾 DATA LAYER STANDARDS
+- **Raw SQL + Pydantic (The "Contract" Pattern):** Avoid ORM "magic" for core business entities.
+Use explicit Raw SQL for data access to ensure transparency and hardware efficiency.
+Parse all results into Pydantic models at the repository boundary to ensure type safety.
+- **Stateless Functional Repositories:** Repositories must be collections of pure functions, not classes.
+They should take a database connection/session as an argument and return data structures, maintaining zero internal state.
+- **Integer Enums:** Store enums as integers in the database for performance, storage efficiency, and cross-language compatibility.
+Provide human-readable labels only at the presentation layer.

 ## 🧠 THE ARCHITECTURAL PHILOSOPHY: Dr. John Ousterhout
 - **Fight Complexity:** Complexity is anything that makes it hard to understand or modify the system.
 - **Deep Modules:** Interfaces should be simple; implementations can be complex but must be hidden.
 - **Strategic vs. Tactical:** Invest time now to create a better design; never "hack it in" to save time.
 - **Code Review:** Adhere to [Ousterhout's Review Codes](https://web.stanford.edu/~ouster/cgi-bin/cs190-spring16/reviewCodes.php).
+- **Transaction Ownership (Unit of Work):** Repositories must never control transaction boundaries (e.g., calling `commit()`).
+They should only `flush()` changes.
+The ownership of the transaction (`commit`/`rollback`) belongs exclusively to the Orchestrator or Service layer to ensure atomicity across multiple side-effects.
+- **Boundary Guardians:** All system boundaries (API inputs, File IO, Environment Config) must be guarded by static validation models (e.g., Pydantic).
+Fail fast at the edge to keep the "Deep Module" core pristine and type-safe.

 ## 🚀 PERFORMANCE & EFFICIENCY: Dean & Ghemawat
 - **Respect the Hardware:** Follow [Abseil Efficiency Hints](https://abseil.io/fast/hints.html).